#GwenStefani Reveals Fun Fact About Blake Shelton's Ex-Girlfriend On @JimmyKimmelLive

 “Oh my god, that’s so gross,” the musician replied, laughing at the suggestion.

-While Blake’s fanatical former flame remains anonymous, Stefani will soon have the opportunity to meet some of her other supporters as she has a 25-show residency, dubbed “Gwen Stefani – Just a Girl”, beginning on June 27 at the Zappos Theater in Las Vegas.
+While Blake’s fanatical former flame remains anonymous, Stefani will soon have the opportunity to meet some of her other supporters as she has a 25-show residency, dubbed “Gwen Stefani – Just a Girl,” beginning on June 27 at the Zappos Theater in Las Vegas.

 “You know what’s amazing is, when you go through your life and you’re just me, you don’t really think about it much,” the multi-platinum recording artist told Kimmel of her interactions with fans.